What Each AI Platform Looks For: Platform-by-Platform Guide

 Crawler: PerplexityBot

-Perplexity uses retrieval-augmented generation (RAG) and prioritizes semantic relevance over keywords.
-FAQ schema has a notably higher citation rate on Perplexity than on other platforms.
+Perplexity prioritizes semantic relevance over keywords.
+FAQ schema has a notably higher recommendation rate on Perplexity than on other platforms.
 Publicly hosted PDFs are also prioritized.

 5. Google AI Overviews: Trust and Freshness